 Problem #1: Christmas Trees

 The type of tree you decide to decorate can also pose problems.
-If you chose to put a real tree in your home for Christmas, kitty may want to drink the water from the tree stand which contains tree oils that are toxic to cats.
+If you chose to put a real tree in your home for Christmas, your kitty may want to drink the water from the tree stand which contains tree oils that are toxic to cats.
 Accidents such as bowel obstructions and poisoning can happen when Christmas trees and cats are mixed together, leading to an emergency trip to the veterinary hospital.

 Solutions: Aside from keeping a close eye on your kitty during the day, it’s best to put up your tree in a confined room where the door can be shut.
 Keep your kitty distracted while the tree is being decorated by providing them with toys and even a few treats away from the excitement.
 You may even need to put kitty in a separate room with the door shut when it’s time to decorate.
 You will need to confine your kitty away from the tree whenever you are not at home or sleeping as well.

 If your cat’s encounter with a Christmas tree is unavoidable, there are ways to cat-proof your tree.
 Try using a citrus repellant to spray on or near the tree; it can add a pleasant smell for you and keep your cat away (cats hate citrus smells!).
 You may need to re-apply the spray whenever necessary.
-If you insist on using a real tree for Christmas, find a covered tree stand to keep kitty from drinking the water out of it or conceal your current one.
+If you insist on using a real tree for Christmas, find a covered tree stand to keep any kitten from drinking the water out of it or conceal your current one.

 One creative solution we can offer is to vary your form of Christmas tree this year.
 For example, if you own a lot of books, why not make a book tree this year?
 There are lots of great ideas for how to make a book tree online if you don’t know already.
-You can set it up wherever kitty can’t reach, leaving you ample room for decoration!
+You can set it up wherever your kitty can’t reach, leaving you ample room for decoration!

 Problem #2: Decorations

 We’re not only talking about the ones you find on a Christmas tree, but also around the rest of the house.
-Tinsel is still sold in stores and used as a decoration, but it’s the number one hazard for kitties!
+Tinsel is still sold in stores and used as a decoration, but it’s the number one hazard for cats!
 Basically, anything that glitters, glows, dangles, and spins will all convince kitty to play.
 Even the ribbons on top of your Christmas presents under the tree can be a choking hazard.

 Solution: Plastic decorations are a good alternative to the fragile glass ones offered in stores.
 Any decorations that are matte, less shiny, and less than likely to dangle will also be less appealing to your cat.
 Be sure to fasten your decorations as securely as possible and to hang them out of kitty’s reach.
 When it comes to gift wrapping, it’s best to avoid adding ribbons and bows entirely.
+Try using a marker to write on your wrapped gifts instead of adding a tempting bow.

 Problem #3: Christmas Plants

 Poinsettias are another classic Christmas symbol, but did you know they’re actually highly toxic to cats?
-Holly, mistletoe, pine needles, amaryllis, and Christmas cactus leaves are also bad for kitty and could result in poisoning if ingested.
+Holly, mistletoe, pine needles, amaryllis, and Christmas cactus leaves are also bad for kittens and could result in poisoning if ingested.
 If you see any signs of poisoning in your cat such as excessive drooling, vomiting, lethargy, breathing problems, diarrhea, or tremors, take them to your veterinarian right away!

-Solution: Just like with decorations, there are plastic variations of Christmas plants that won’t bring harm to kitty, and you won’t have to give up decorating your home.
+Solution: Just like with decorations, there are plastic variations of Christmas plants that won’t bring harm to your cat, and you won’t have to give up decorating your home.
 If your kitty can’t reach certain areas in the home and you simply must have Christmas plants, keep them out of kitty’s reach just as you would with your regular decorations.

 Problem #4: People Food